Ruby is the eldest of Earl Blackpool’s daughters, and also the one who acts more like the son he never had than a lady.

 “Then what do you call this nonsense?
-Riding a horse astride and performing feats of knights?”
+Riding a horse astride and performing the feats of knights?”

-She knew her father was only upholding his image in front of the other men, as he’d seen her practice her version of jousting many times before and had never reprimanded her.
-But she’d obviously embarrassed him now at a most inappropriate moment.
-She knew she should act the ever-obedient daughter of an earl as was proper, but the burning desire within her to act of her own accord made her speak boldly.
+Ruby realized her father was only upholding his image in front of the other men.
+He’d seen her practice her version of jousting many times before and had never reprimanded her.
+She’d obviously embarrassed him now at a most inappropriate moment.
+She should act the ever-obedient daughter of an earl as was proper, but the burning desire within her to act of her own accord made her speak boldly.

 The deep laugh of the man standing next to her father only rattled her nerves.
 She didn’t see what was so amusing.
 Being one of four daughters of an earl was hard enough, not to mention eyebrows always lifting because of her attraction to unladylike activities.
-But she’d spent most her time as a child sneaking away to the armory to look at the weapons, or in the stable coaxing the stablemaster to let her ride the warhorses while mounted in a man’s saddle.
+She’d spent most of her time as a child sneaking away to the armory to look at the weapons.
+Or she’d go to the stable, coaxing the stablemaster to let her ride the warhorses while mounted in a man’s saddle.

 She’d even cut short all her hair when she was ten and dressed like a page, joining a hunting party of men off in the woods for days.
-That, she had to admit was a mistake.
-Not only had she worried as well as infuriated her father, but she’d learned more about men’s desires and fantasies of coupling with a woman than she ever wanted to know.
+That, she had to admit, was a mistake.
+Not only had she worried as well as infuriated her father, but she’d learned more about men’s desires and fantasies of coupling than she ever wanted to know.
 That alone was enough to scare her into never wanting a man as long as she lived.

 Most girls in her position were betrothed at an early age and already married, or even fostered out to help assure alliances with other holdings.
 With four girls in the family, the ability to supply decent dowries – even for an earl – became quite costly.